 They might ask for accreditation: “Who are you and who do you work for,” they might say.

 You might not be accredited.
 You might be a freelance working for yourself.
 As a result, they might refuse to talk to you.

 The same is true with government officials.
 They might ask you to submit your questions in writing to their office and tell you that they will get back to you.

 That’s just tough.

 You probably won’t be able to change that attitude, so don’t bother wasting your time trying.

 Instead, use your ingenuity and news sense to seek out other voices that will help you substantiate your story.

-All you need to worry about is finding two independent sources to verify the information you are about to publish on behalf of your audience.
+All you need to worry about is finding two independent sources to verify the information you are about to publish.

 Those sources don’t need to be senior officials, they don’t need to be people in authority.
 It would be nice if you could talk to someone in those positions, but other voices will work.